Checco Zalone

-Luca Pasquale Medici (born 3 June 1977), known as Checco Zalone (/it/; modelled on the Italianized Barese insult che cozzalone!, lit. 'what a boor!'), is an Italian comedian, actor, showman, singer, musician, cabaret performer, screenwriter, director and film producer.
-He co-wrote and starred in the five highest-grossing Italian films in Italy headed by Quo Vado?
+Luca Pasquale Medici (born 3 June 1977), best known as Checco Zalone (/it/; modelled on the Italianised Barese insult Che cozzalone!, lit.
+'What a boor!'), is an Italian comedian, actor, showman, singer, musician, cabaret performer, screenwriter, director, and film producer.
+He co-wrote and starred in a series of comedy films that achieved significant success at the box office, such as Cado dalle nubi (2009), What a Beautiful Day (2011), Sole a catinelle (2013), Quo vado?
+(2016), Tolo Tolo (2020), and Buen Camino (2025), the latter of which became the highest-grossing film in Italy.

-Biography and career
+Early life and education

-Zalone was born in Capurso, in the first hinge of the metropolitan area of Bari, close to the suburbs south of the city.
-The pseudonym Checco Zalone recalls the local expression che cozzalone! meaning "what a boor!"
-During his teens, he was very fond of video games and spent most of his afternoons indoors.
+Zalone was born as Luca Pasquale Medici in Bari on 3 June 1977.
+The pseudonym Checco Zalone recalls the local expression "Che cozzalone!" meaning "What a boor!"
 He graduated from the scientific high school Sante Simone in Conversano; he later enrolled at the University of Bari, where he graduated in law.
-In the meantime, he competed as a deputy police inspector and INAIL in Rimini, but was rejected.
+In the meantime, he competed as a deputy police inspector and INAIL in Rimini but was rejected.

+Career

-After being a regular in many editions of the Canale 5 variety show Zelig, he became famous in 2006 thanks to the song "Siamo una squadra fortissimi" (meaning "we are a very strong team" in broken Italian), celebrating the Italian team just before the 2006 FIFA World Cup.
+After being a regular in many editions of the Canale 5 variety show Zelig, Zalone became famous in 2006 thanks to the song "Siamo una squadra fortissimi" (meaning "We Are a Very Strong Team" in broken Italian), celebrating the Italy national football team just before the 2006 FIFA World Cup.
 In 2009, he co-wrote and starred in Cado dalle nubi, co-written by Gennaro Nunziante, who also directed.

-In 2011, he again co-wrote and starred in Che bella giornata, also co-written and directed by Nunziante.
-It opened with a record Italian opening weekend of $9.4 million and became the highest-grossing Italian film of all-time in Italy, grossing €43.4 million, surpassing Roberto Benigni's Life Is Beautiful.
+In 2011, he again co-wrote and starred in What a Beautiful Day, also co-written and directed by Nunziante.
+It opened with a record Italian opening weekend of $9.4 million, and became the highest-grossing film in Italy, grossing €43.4 million, surpassing Roberto Benigni's Life Is Beautiful.
 Life Is Beautiful retained the worldwide record for an Italian film with $70 million worldwide.

-In 2013, he and Nunziante followed it up with Sole a catinelle, which surpassed it with an opening record of €19.2 million and a total gross of €51.9 million.

-In January 2016, his and Nunziante's next film Quo Vado? set another opening weekend record grossing over €22m (£16.5m) over the three-day holiday weekend and went on to become the highest grossing Italian film of all time with €65.3 million, second only to Avatar in Italy with €65.7 million.
+In 2013, Zalone and Nunziante followed it up with Sole a catinelle, which surpassed it with an opening record of €19.2 million and a total gross of €51.9 million.
+In January 2016, his and Nunziante's next film Quo vado? set another opening weekend record grossing over €22 million (£16.5 million) over the three-day holiday weekend, and went on to become the highest grossing Italian film of all time, with €65.3 million, second only to Avatar by James Cameron with €65.7 million.
 In the same year, Zalone was the Italian spokesperson for a fundraising campaign for spinal muscular atrophy research.
-His and Nunziate's films are currently the second, third, fifth and sixth highest-grossing films in Italy.

-On 30 April 2021, Zalone released the video of his song "La vacinada" (meaning "the vaccinated woman" in pseudo-Spanish), starring English actress Helen Mirren.
-In the song, Zalone jokes about the fact that, in times of the COVID-19 pandemic, it is safer to have an affair with someone who has already been vaccinated against the virus, and therefore the best option is an older partner, as the elderly were vaccinated first.
+His and Nunziate's films became the second, third, fifth, and sixth highest-grossing films in Italy.
+On 30 April 2021, Zalone released the video of his song "La vacinada" (meaning "The Vaccinated Woman" in pseudo-Spanish), starring English actress Helen Mirren.
+In the song, Zalone jokes about the fact that in times of the COVID-19 pandemic it is safer to have an affair with someone who has already been vaccinated against COVID-19, and therefore the best option is an older partner as the elderly were vaccinated first.